brunofalla/TestFacebook/README.md

 # TestFacebook
-First automation test on facebook login page
+First automation test on facebook login page<BR>
 I will use some of my learning on Udemy Selenium training to get a code that tests the login page of Facebook.
 The Test Cases I'm willing to implement are:(using XPATH) 1)Sucessfull Login